 If you have any health issues, including hypothyroidism, consult a doctor for an optimal diet plan.

-Food is one of many factors responsible for the proper absorption of thyroid medications.
+Food is one of many factors responsible for properly absorbing thyroid medications.

 If you are on medications for thyroid health, such as Synthroid, levothyroxine, or armor, fasting can help you absorb them better.